neonima/action/README.md

 	})
 }

-// MutexDataStoreService uses a mutex to protect concurrent access to DataStore. type MutexDataStoreService struct {
+// MutexDataStoreService uses a RWMutex to protect concurrent access to DataStore. type MutexDataStoreService struct {
 	ds  *DataStore
-	mtx sync.Mutex
+	mtx sync.RWMutex
 }

 // NewMutexDataStoreService creates a new MutexDataStoreService.